How To Get a Modeling Agent

 Fashion models are the people you see walking runways at major shows in New York and Paris.
 Fashion models often have to fit certain height and size requirements from designers.
 Designers believe their samples will look best in certain sizes, so models have to fit the samples.
 They don’t make the samples to fit the models.

-Commercial models are the “regular” looking people doing print ads in a variety of formats including magazines, newspapers, brochures, billboards, posters on the sides of a bus, on packages, and the internet.
+Commercial models are the “regular” looking people doing print ads in a variety of formats, including magazines, newspapers, brochures, billboards, posters on the sides of a bus, on packages, and the internet.
 Unlike fashion modeling where people often have to already have had success by age 21, commercial models come in all ages, sizes, and types.

 How to find a fashion modeling agent

-If you want to find a fashion agent, it’s a simpler process than finding one for commercial modeling.
-You can visit any fashion agency website to find out how they want you to submit.
-Each agency has their own requests, but, typically, they want selfies taken; they don’t want to see a professional photo.
-In photos, keep your hair out of your face and wear no or almost no makeup.
+2. Take selfies.
+Each agency has their own submission requests, but, typically, they want to see selfies; they don’t want to see a professional photo.
+In your photos, keep your hair out of your face and wear no or almost no makeup.
 They want to see how you look naturally.
-The photos you take can then be uploaded to their site.
-Simply follow their instructions and if they’re interested, they’ll contact you for a meeting.

 How to find a commercial modeling agent

-There are a number of ways to find commercial modeling agents.
-I’d suggest you look at Backstage Call Sheet.
+1. Find commercial agents.
+There are a number of ways to find commercial model agents—and the Backstage Call Sheet is a great place to start.
 There are tons of agents listed and a short description of the types of talent they represent.
-Another way to find commercial modeling agents is to attend some local theater.
-After the play, ask the actors which agents in your area represent commercial models.

 What to look for in a modeling agent

-It’s also important to know what to look for in a modeling agent.
-View the agent’s website and if you have access, look at the photos of the actors and models they represent.
+It’s important to know what to look for in a modeling agent.
+View the agent’s website and if you have access, look at photos of the actors and models they represent.
 Even if you don’t know much about photography, you can tell if the photos are professional shots, the talent is in focus, the lighting is clear and sharp, and the people look good in the shot as opposed to someone having their younger brother take a picture of them in the backyard.

 How to prepare for a meeting with an agent